 The study findings indicate:

-Increase in net hip rotation moment impulse (Knee rotating in) – Greater hip external rotator moment may act to restrain internal rotation motion during landing phase.
-Participants with less external rotation were 8 times more likely to re-injury their ACL.
+- Increase in net hip rotation moment impulse (Knee rotating in) – Greater hip external rotator moment may restrain internal rotation motion during the landing phase.
+Participants with less external rotation were eight times more likely to re-injury their ACL.

 A definition that may help when reading is: